Jayke770/ojt/prices.md

 # Disclaimer
 ```
-All Products Listed Above Is Used For Educational Purposes Only
+All Products Listed Above Is For Educational Purposes Only
 ```